jasonbgarland/pydantic_ai_demo/backend/app/world_data/rooms/cave_entrance.md

 - Fresh air from outside mixes with the deep cave's musty atmosphere
 - The transition from daylight to shadow creates an ominous mood

+### Ancient Carved Symbols

+The cave walls near the entrance bear intricate carvings, weathered by centuries but still partially legible.
+The symbols appear to be a mixture of pictographs and abstract geometric patterns:

+- **Central spiral motif**: A large spiral carved deep into the stone, possibly representing a journey inward or the passage of time
+- **Repeated wave patterns**: Undulating lines that might symbolize water or the underworld
+- **Stick figure processions**: Small carved figures appear to be carrying offerings or treasures into the depths
+- **Warning glyphs**: Several angular symbols that create an ominous feeling, perhaps cautioning explorers

+The carvings suggest this cave system held ritual significance to an ancient culture.
+Some symbols resemble those found in other sacred caves throughout the region, hinting at a broader network of underground sites.
+The precision of the carvings indicates they were made with metal tools, unusual for primitive cultures.

+Close examination reveals that portions of the symbols have been deliberately defaced or worn smooth, as if someone tried to erase certain messages.
+What secrets did they wish to hide?

 ## Discovery Opportunities

 - Examining the carvings might reveal clues about the cave's history